 I'm there to dance, and to dance with people; I want to dance with everyone.

 Still, it seems that this needn't necessarily be a problem.
 We just need to acknowledge that "woman" and "man" are just role names when it comes to dance; we can say that everyone is welcome to dance either role; you can be a woman or a man or both or neither; anyone can dance with anyone as partner.

 This turns out not to be good enough.
 It's a big step forward, but it doesn't completely eliminate the problem.

 Here are some of the problems which this leaves.

 • Strangely, if you say that a dance role is a man (for example), people still assume that that dance role is for a man.
 Well, it's not really that strange when you put it like that!
 A man dancing that role is dancing where he's supposed to be, and a woman dancing that role is an interloper, however much we assure everyone that that's ok.
-It's ok, but it's still a temporary aberration.
+It might be ok, but it's still a temporary aberration.

 • A great number of men will assume that it is inappropriate to dance the woman's role (for a variety of reasons).